gmove-io/account.tech/README.md

 3. **Access Owned**: Manages access to objects owned by the multisig, allowing them to be withdrawn or borrowed through proposals.

-4. **Treasury**: Leverages the `access_owned` API to manage deposits and withdrawals of assets from the multisig treasury.
+4. **Store Assets**: Leverages the `access_owned` API to manage and store assets in the multisig treasury.

+5. **Transfer**: Allows the transfer of assets owned and stored in the multisig treasury.

-5. **Move Call**: Facilitates the enforcement of calling the appropriate functions to borrow or return the requested objects (such as a Cap).
+6. **Move Call**: Facilitates the enforcement of calling the appropriate functions to borrow or return the requested objects (such as a Cap).
 Taken objects can be used in the following commands of the PTB.

 ## Features